Autrey Mill Nature Preserve & Heritage Center

-The Autrey Mill Nature Preserve & Heritage Center is located in Johns Creek, Georgia, U.S.A.
+The Autrey Mill Nature Preserve & Heritage Center is located in Johns Creek, Georgia, United States.

-The Autrey Mill Nature Preserve & Heritage Center provides a venue where visitors can learn about the past as well as appreciate nature.
 The property is located on 9770 Autrey Mill Road, Johns Creek, Georgia.
-It is a haven to humans and animals alike from the busy metro-suburb north of Atlanta.
-Its purpose is to conserve its historical and natural environment while educating the community about its mission.
-Guided cell phone tours are available for its natural and historical assets.

 History

 The park and the grounds are owned by the city of Johns Creek, GA.
 The operations are run by its governing body, The Autrey Mill Nature Preserve Association.
 This association was formed in 1987 by local activist Margaret Krueger with assistance from fellow neighbor Judy Webb to protect and preserve a portion of 240 acres set for development.
 The site included the remains of an old grist mill, as well as its dam.
 Philanthropist, John Ripley Forbes, who organized other local preserves such as Chattahoochee Nature Center in Roswell, GA was also an instrumental supporter of the project.